linuxchd/linuxchad/content/blog/arch.md

 +++
-title = "My first post"
+title = "Arch Installation Guide"
-date = 2019-11-27
 +++

-This is my first blog post.
+This guide will show step-by-step how to Install Arch Linux on UEFI mode like a Chad.